Please refer to the University’s Glossary of Terms for policies and procedures.

 Resource Impact Statements detail the resource needs and implications of the component courses in the proposed program for provision of support and services by Asset Management Services, the Library and Information Technology Services.

-8.1 The relevant committee considers the documentation at their respective meetings in line with their terms of reference, and forms a view on whether the proposed program meets the criteria for accreditation.
+8.1 The relevant Head of School forms a view on whether the proposed program meets the criteria for accreditation.

 (a) allocation of a Program Code; and